biocore/cmi-workshops/docs/qiita-create-study.rst

 -------------------------

 **Sample information** is the set of metadata that pertains to your biological
-samples: there are the measured variables that are motivating you to look for response variables in the microbiome.
+samples: these are the measured variables that are motivating you to look for response variables in the microbiome. **IMPORTANT**: your metadata are your study; it is imperative that those data are consistent, correct, and sufficiently detailed.
 (To learn more, including how to format your own sample info file, check out the `in-depth documentation <https://qiita.ucsd.edu/static/doc/html/tutorials/prepare-information-files.html#sample-information-file>`__ on the Qiita website.)

 The first point of entrance to a study is the study description